mahfujur1/Face-mask-Classification-PyTorch/README.md

 In reality, very few people train the entire Convolutional Network from scratch (with random initialization) because it is fairly difficult to have a data set of adequate scale.
 Alternatively, it is popular to pre-train ConvNet on a very large dataset (e.g. ImageNet, which includes 1.2 million images with 1000 categories) and then use ConvNet either as an initialization or as a fixed feature extractor for the task of interest.

-These two major transfer learning scenarios appear as follows:
+Two major transfer learning scenarios appear as follows:

 ### :+1: Finetuning the convnet
 Instead of random initialization, we initialise the network with a pre-trained network, like the one trained on the imageet 1000 dataset.
 The remainder of the preparation is as normal.